The Road: Plot

-A father and his young son journey on foot across the post-apocalyptic, ash-covered United States some years after an undefined extinction event resulted in societal collapse and the extinction of almost all life on Earth.
+A father and his young son journey on foot across a post-apocalyptic, ash-covered United States, (Note: While an exact setting is not given, it has been interpreted that the novel takes place in Southern Appalachia, including the cities of Middlesboro, Kentucky, LaFollette, Tennessee, Knoxville, Tennessee, Gatlinburg, Tennessee, Highlands, North Carolina, Pendleton, South Carolina, and the Great Smoky Mountains.) some years after an undefined extinction event resulted in societal collapse and the extinction of almost all life on Earth.
 The boy's mother, who was pregnant with him at the time of the disaster, died by suicide at some point after his birth.

 Realizing they cannot survive the winter in northern latitudes, the father takes the boy south along county roads towards the sea, carrying their meager possessions in their knapsacks and a supermarket cart.
 The father is suffering from a cough.
-He assures his son that they are "good guys" who are "carrying the fire".
+Throughout the novel, he assures his son that they are "good guys" who are "carrying the fire".
 The pair have a revolver but only two rounds.
 The father has tried to teach the boy to use the gun on himself, if necessary, to avoid falling into the hands of cannibals.

 They attempt to evade a group of marauders traveling along the road, but one marauder discovers them and seizes the boy.
 The father shoots the marauder dead, and they flee the marauder's companions, abandoning most of their possessions.
 Later, when searching a mansion for supplies, they discover a locked cellar containing people whom their captors have imprisoned to eat them limb by limb and flee into the woods.